Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * Striker: 6 actions corresponding to forward, backward, sideways movement, as well as rotation.
     * Goalie: 4 actions corresponding to forward, backward, sideways movement.
-  * Visual Observations: None.
+  * Visual Observations: None
-* Reset Parameters: Two, corresponding to the following:
+* Reset Parameters: Two
   * ball_scale: Specifies the scale of the ball in the 3 dimensions (equal across the three dimensions)
     * Default: 7.5
     * Recommended minimum: 4